facebook/create-react-app/docusaurus/docs/running-tests.md

 yarn add @testing-library/react @testing-library/jest-dom
 ```

-Similar to `enzyme` you can create a `src/setupTests.js` file to avoid boilerplate in your test files:
+If you want to avoid boilerplate in your test files, you can create a [`src/setupTests.js`](#initializing-test-environment) file:

 ```js
 // react-testing-library renders your components to document.body,